-But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code.
+But now we have been released from this aspect of the Torah, because we have died to that which had us in its clutches, so that we are serving in the new way provided by the Spirit and not in the old way of outwardly following the letter of the law.

-The law does not apply to us as believers but, because we love God and have His Spirit living in us, we serve Him.
-That service is offering ourselves to Him and walking with Him in the Spirit.
+The law does not apply to us as believers but, because we love God and have his Spirit living in us, we serve him.
+That service is offering ourselves to him and walking with him in the Spirit.
 That Spirit living in us will guide us and give us the power to be sanctified.

 Paul, once again, uses questions to help people to understand.
 We see, through his answer to his own question, the purpose of the law in the lives of God's people.
 That simple purpose is to make us aware of sin and what it is.
-It is impossible for man to accept the gift of grace (Jesus dying for our sins) if we do not understand what sin is and the fact that we need a Savior.
+It is impossible for man to accept the gift of grace (Yeshua dying for our sins) if we do not understand what sin is and the fact that we need a Savior.

-For sin, seizing the opportunity afforded by the commandment, deceived me, and through the commandment put me to death.
+For sin, seizing the opportunity afforded by the commandment, deceived me; and through the commandment, sin killed me.

 The law is good and right but it does not have the ability to save us or give us the power to follow it.
 It is good in that, without the law, we are not conscious of sin and its effects on our relationship with God.
-Through the law, we are able to see our inability to keep it and so we see our need for a savior which is Jesus Christ.
+Through the law, we are able to see our inability to keep it and so we see our need for a savior which is Yeshua Messiah.

 The commandments from God are good but they become death to us when we trust in our own obedience to them for salvation.
 Their whole purpose was to get us to understand sin.

 Paul describes one of the battles that we all face which is the battle between the flesh and the spirit.
 We were all sold as slaves to sin through the fall of Adam and inherited the sinful nature.
-Our spirit wants to obey God because we love Him but our flesh (human side) looks for pleasure.
+Our spirit wants to obey God because we love him but our flesh (human side) looks for pleasure.
 Paul describes how easy it is to end up doing something that you really do not want to do.

-And if I do what I do not want to do, I agree that the law is good.
+Now if I am doing what I don't want to do, I am agreeing that the Torah is good.

 Paul reminds us that the law is good to make us aware of the problem of sin.
 The fact that we cannot perfectly keep the law does not change the fact that it is good.

 He continues by explaining that it is not a conscious decision that he makes but sometimes the human side takes over.
 That is true for all of us, if we are honest with ourselves.
-But, the good news is that Jesus paid for all of our sins (even those that we have not yet committed).
+But, the good news is that yeshua paid for all of our sins (even those that we have not yet committed).

 There are those super pious believers that will judge you without getting to know the struggles that you face.
 They may even condemn you and say that you are going to hell but, as we see here, even Paul struggled with the flesh and sin.
 We see, from this passage, that there is a difference between deliberate disobedience and a struggle with the flesh.
-This struggle will continue until Jesus comes back and the earth is rid of sin and its influence.
+This struggle will continue until Yeshua comes back and the earth is rid of sin and its influence.
 If you have someone condemning you for the struggles that you are facing, then, pray for them to understand this passage (you can also share this study with them).

-The struggle between good and evil will continue until Jesus comes back to judge sin.
+The struggle between good and evil will continue until Yeshua comes back to judge sin.
 Until then, we live in the midst of evil spirits but have been given the power to stand strong. (see Ephesians 6)